Ezzz-dev/OTHire/README.md

 # OTHire [![Build Status](https://travis-ci.org/TwistedScorpio/OTHire.svg?branch=master)](https://travis-ci.org/TwistedScorpio/OTHire)

+# Update 2019
+   - Please, consider working your projects and codebases on https://github.com/TwistedScorpio/Nostalrius

 OTHire is a free MMORPG emulation, that creates a own gameworld server, based on the CIPSoft's Tibia version **7.72**.
 It is a fork of the [OpenTibia Server](https://github.com/opentibia/server) project.